STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Introduction

 Second, the recent emergence of sparse models of Mixture-of-Experts (MoE) models~\cite{mistral,deepseek-v3,deepseek-v2} introduces dynamics in memory allocation patterns compared to dense models.
 MoE models replace MLP layers with expert layers, and decide which experts to use for each token at runtime, which results in the dynamic nature of allocation request sizes.
 Consequently, we cannot rely on planning of certain address for the allocation requests.
 To address the challenge of dynamic request sizes, we propose a hybrid paradigm that combines offline planning with online allocation.
 By identifying reusable regions for dynamic requests before training and performing online allocation at runtime, \system supports the dynamicity of allocation requests while maintaining a low fragmentation rate.

-We implement \system as a pluggable memory allocator for PyTorch and evaluate it across over 48 training configurations on 3 different testbeds.
-These configurations combine diverse dense and sparse models, model sizes, optimization techniques, microbatch sizes, and training frameworks. \system reduces fragmentation memory by an average of 79.2\% (up to 100\%), saving up to 56.3GB GPU memory with negligible impact on end-to-end training throughput.
+We implement \system as a pluggable memory allocator for PyTorch and evaluate it across over 50 training configurations on three different testbeds.
+These configurations combine diverse dense and MoE models, model sizes, optimization techniques, microbatch sizes, and training frameworks. \system reduces fragmentation memory by an average of 85.1\% (up to 100\%), saving up to 56.3GB GPU memory with negligible impact on end-to-end training throughput.
 By reducing peak GPU memory usage, it enables efficient training configurations that would otherwise trigger Out-of-Memory errors, resulting in an up to 32.5\% throughput improvement.
-We will open source \system to support more developers' efficient large-scale training.
+We open source \system to support more developers' efficient large-scale training\footnote{https://github.com/infinigence/STAlloc}.

 This paper makes three main contributions: \squishlist \item We conduct an in-depth analysis of the memory allocation characteristics and fragmentation problem of large model training, identifying spatial and temporal regularity in the allocation pattern. \item We propose a memory allocation paradigm for large-scale model training that combines offline planning with online allocation. \system is capable of generating a near-optimal allocation plan based on spatio-temporal regularities, while effectively accommodating the dynamicity of allocation requests at runtime. \item We comprehensively evaluated \system using diverse training configurations on different testbeds, demonstrating its wide applicability and effectiveness.
 It also enables more efficient model training. \squishend